 Find out how to utilize this particular method to help get renters out of your house.

-Explain the reason that you want the tenant to go.
+- Explain the reason that you want the tenant to go.
 Let them know what will happen if they do not want to go (i.e., eviction, a new landlord will be taking over, etc.).
-Be sure to mention any damages they will be responsible for if the case moves to eviction.
+Remember to mention any damages they will be responsible for if the case moves to eviction.

-Let the tenant know that you are willing to give them a lump sum of cash in agreement for leaving the property.
+- Let the tenant know you are willing to give them a lump sum of cash in agreement to leave the property.
 Make it clear that this will protect their credit and that they will not owe any remaining balance.

-If they agree, be sure to get the entire agreement in writing and signed by both parties.
+- If they agree, get the entire agreement in writing and signed by both parties.
 Take the keys, change the locks, and ensure that all utilities have been paid.
 If there is no damage to the property, return their deposit.
 You’re free!

 How Cash For Keys Benefits Landlord-Tenant Relationship

-One of the most significant benefits of the cash for keys method is that it is good for both parties.
+One of the most significant benefits of the cash-for-keys method is that it suits both parties.

-On the landlord side of things, the tenant will leave quickly.
-It may cost you some additional money, but you will not waste time, money, or energy on the eviction process.
+On the landlord’s side, the tenant will leave quickly.
+It may cost you additional money, but you will save time, money, and energy on eviction.
 You can immediately take control of your property and begin your next steps.

-On the tenant side of things, they are given an unexpected bonus.
-For tenants that have been delinquent on their rent, they can get out of a tough financial situation without any negative consequences showing up on their credit.
-This allows them to start fresh.
+On the tenant side, they are given an unexpected bonus.
+Tenants who have been delinquent on their rent can get out of a challenging financial situation without any negative consequences on their credit, allowing them to start fresh.

 Method #2: Politely Ask To Tenant To Move Out

-If you have a good relationship with your tenants or are hoping for them to get out of the house due to changes in your future business model, figuring out how to get rid of tenants without eviction could be as simple as asking them to leave.
+If you have a good relationship with your tenants or are hoping for them to move out due to changes in your future business model, figuring out how to get rid of them without evicting them could be as simple as asking them to leave.

-Offer your understanding and compassion that it is difficult to move without much notice, and do whatever you can to help them in the process.
+To tell a tenant nicely to move out, communicate your request with empathy and understanding, explaining the reasons and offering support during their transition.
+Offer your understanding and compassion that it is difficult to move without much notice, and do whatever you can to help them.
 Let them know that you have resources that you are happy to share with them – moving discounts, moving trucks, labor, connections to other landlords in the area, etc.

 By telling them that you are willing to help make the moving process more comfortable for them, they will be more willing to re-negotiate your lease period to be shorter.

-Having a positive attitude in your approach makes tenants more comfortable and understanding of the “why” behind your request.
-Any assistance you can provide them will make the move more appealing and give you both an opportunity to be in a better situation.
+A positive attitude in your approach makes tenants more comfortable and helps them understand the “why” behind your request.
+Any assistance you can provide them will make the move more appealing and allow you both to improve your situation.

 Tenant’s Eviction Notice

-Are you trying to get rid of a tenant because they’re just plain awful?
+Are you trying to eliminate a tenant because they’re just plain awful?
 It happens more often than you think.
-Over time, landlords learn that the key to avoiding eviction is not knowing how to get tenants to leave, but in learning how to choose the right tenants from the beginning!
+Over time, landlords learn that the key to avoiding eviction is not knowing how to get tenants to leave but how to choose the right ones from the beginning!

-Screening potential tenants can be very complicated, but it’s important that you learn how to do so.
+Screening potential tenants can be very complicated, but it’s essential that you learn how to do so.
 Here are a few simple tips about how to choose the best tenants in the future:

-When you put more time into choosing the right tenant, you will be able to put less time into getting rid of the wrong one.
+When you spend more time choosing the right tenant, you can spend less time getting rid of the wrong one.
 And that can make a huge difference in your bottom line!

 What Not To Do